Hancho2009/Sc2HotkeyData/readme.md

 -	mods\balancemulti.sc2mod -> balancemulti
 -	mods\campaigncommon.sc2mod -> campaigncommon

-To get the information from arcade maps and mods:
-Open the sc2 map editor.
+To get the information from arcade maps and mods open the sc2 map editor.
 File -> Open...
 On the "Open Dcoument" Dialog go to the Tab Blizzard.
-Download and open the entry you want i.e. Left 2 Die Than File -> Save As... -> choose .SC2Map or .SC2Mod and save it.
+Download and open the entry you want i.e. Left 2 Die Than click on File -> Save As... in the menu and choose .SC2Map or .SC2Mod and save it.
-Open the saved file with the MPQ Editor http://zezula.net/en/mpq/download.html
+Open the saved file with the MPQ Editor http://zezula.net/en/mpq/download.html Execute the MPQEditor.exe and click on open MPQ(s) and choose the file you saved with the map editor.

 -	arcade Left 2 Die -> left2die